 The Duke of Albany served as Regent of Scotland until 1424, when King James I was finally ransomed and returned to Scotland.
 Soon after James's coronation 1425, the Duke was arrested.
 In spite of his being a first cousin, Sir Alexander was selected for the jury of 21 knights and peers for his trial.
 The jury found that Murdoch Stewart, Duke of Albany, and two of his sons were guilty of treason, leading to their execution and the virtual annihilation of the Stewarts of Albany.

-Sir Alexander gained more land in 1431 when Lady Elizabeth Keith of Dunotter, heiress of the barony of Aboyne, and her husband, Thomas Somerville, Lord Carnwath granted to “Alexander de Forbes, militem, the lands of Ballindurno and half of Balshangy, with the mill of Torquhonochy.”
-This grant was in consideration Sir Alexander’s assistance in establishing her right to a large part of her inheritance which had come to her from her mother, Margaret Fraser of Touch, and went eventually to her daughter (by her first husband, Sir Adam Gordon of Gordon), who was also named Elizabeth.
+Lord Forbes gained more land in 1431 when Lady Elizabeth Keith of Dunotter, heiress of the barony of Aboyne, and her husband, Thomas Somerville, Lord Carnwath granted to “Alexander de Forbes, militem, the lands of Ballindurno and half of Balshangy, with the mill of Torquhonochy.”
+This grant was in consideration of Forbes's assistance in establishing her right to a large part of her inheritance which had come to her from her mother, Margaret Fraser of Touch, and went eventually to her daughter (by her first husband, Sir Adam Gordon of Gordon), who was also named Elizabeth.

-As Baillie of Aberdeen, Sir Alexander was the enforcer of the law, on behalf of James II.
+As Baillie of Aberdeen, Lord Forbes was the enforcer of the law, on behalf of the young James II, King of Scots.
 This was put to the test sometime between 1438 and 1445.
 According to the Genealogy of the Family of Forbes (Lumsden, 1580), the King charged him to “put remedie” to his bastard half-brother John “Out with the Sword” Forbes due to his “extortion.”
 According to the Genealogy, Sir Alexander “took him at the kirk of Forbes and struck off his head and caused yerd him behind the kirk and sett his grave about with tippet stones, where it remains as yet to testifie the same.”

 In 1440, Sir Alexander started building the first permanent castle around an old tower built in the previous century.
 This “Castle Forbes” replaced the earlier fortifications on nearby Castlehill known as “Druminnor,” Gaelic for “ridge of the confluence” and refers to the ridge between the Kearn Burn and Bogie Water.
 He received a receipt for part payment for “makyn ye house of Drumynnour” from the 15th century architects, John Kamloke and Wilyhame of Ennerkype.
 He made a downpayment of 151 merks and 5 shillings against a total payment due of 200 merks.
 Castle Forbes remained the seat of the Lords Forbes until it was sold in 1770.
 Putachie House was later renovated and expanded to become the new Castle Forbes.

 By the time of his death in 1448, Alexander, 1st Lord Forbes, had greatly expanded the family fortune, land, and influence.
-With his wife, Elizabeth, granddaughter of Robert III by his daughter Mary, he fathered five children: James, who became the 2nd Lord Forbes; William, Provost of St. Giles, Edinburgh; Annabella, who married Patrick, Master of Gray; Margaret, who married Alexander Meldrum of Fyvie; and Elizabeth, who married Alexander Irvine of Drum.
+With his wife, Elizabeth, he fathered five children: James, who became the 2nd Lord Forbes; William, Provost of St. Giles, Edinburgh; Annabella, who married Patrick, Master of Gray; Margaret, who married Alexander Meldrum of Fyvie; and Elizabeth, who married Alexander Irvine of Drum.
 With unnamed Stewart woman, he fathered at least one illegitimate son named Richard Forbes, who achieved knighthood, became Archdeacon of Ross, and was appointed Chamberlain of the Kingdom in 1455.
 In 1462, Richard was granted the ward of the lands of his deceased nephew, James, 2nd Lord Forbes, until his nephew William came of age.